jGreggCode/ProjectZilch/README.md

     - Add your Discord bot token and other necessary configurations:
     ```env
     DISCORD_TOKEN=your-discord-bot-token
-    PREFIX=!
     ```

 4. Start the bot:
     ```bash
     node index.js
     ```

-## Usage

-Project Zilch comes with a variety of commands and features.
-Once the bot is running, use the command prefix (default is `!`) to interact with the bot.
-For a full list of commands, type `!help` in your Discord server.

 ## Roadmap